verysonglaa/container-security-training/content/en/docs/container-basics/02-Security/02/_root.md

 ## User Management in Docker

 We learnt that if nothing else is configured u user with a container runs as root.
 Configuring the container to use an unprivileged user is the best way to prevent privilege escalation attacks.
-This can be accomplished in three different ways as follows:
+This can be accomplished in three different ways.

+### Run as different user

 First during runtime using -u option of docker run command, check the differences